 By Elizabeth Gregory North, head of Agricultural Communications for the Mississippi State University Extension Service

 Marketing and Social Media Trends

-Join Christy Landwehr, CEO Certified Horsemanship Association, as we dive into marketing and business plans and the use of websites, blogs and social media to get good SEO for your business and good ROI on where you put your marketing dollars.
+Christy Landwehr, CEO Certified Horsemanship Association, provides advice about marketing and business plans and the use of websites, blogs and social media.
+Learn how to improve SEO for your business and ROI on where you put your marketing dollars.